microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/assignment.md

 # A More Realistic World

 In our situation, Peter was able to move around almost without getting tired or hungry.
-In more realistic world, we has to sit down and rest from time to time, and also to feed himself.
+In a more realistic world, we has to sit down and rest from time to time, and also to feed himself.
 Let's make our world more realistic, by implementing the following rules:

 1. By moving from one place to another, Peter loses **energy** and gains some **fatigue**.
 2. Peter can gain more energy by eating apples.